mrezabayat/iamsorush/content/posts/mpi-send-types.md

 ## MPI_Ssend

 It is the **synchronized** blocking function.
 When this function returns, the destination has started receiving the message.
-The moment the destination starts receiving, it signals an ACK to the source.
+The moment the destination starts receiving, it signals an *ACK* to the source.

 Note, the signal of receiving the message is the difference between `MPI_Ssend` and `MPI_Send`.

 ## MPI_Bsend

 It is the local blocking send.
 The programmer defines a **local buffer** that when this function is called.
-If there is not a matching receive availalbe, the process is blocked until the message is copied into the buffer.
+If there is not a matching receive available, the process is blocked until the message is copied into the buffer.
 Therefore, the coder can immediately modify the source data after the function returns.

 Note, when the function returns the message is probably not sent yet, it will happen concurrently in the background of the process when a matched receive is found.